 It is really easy to find ways to let money slip away.
 It is easy to take a look at your paycheck and associate that with spending money.
-A couple bucks here for that specialty Pop-Tarts flavor and another couple bucks there to go to Washington, D.C. with your wing.
+A couple bucks here for that specialty Pop-Tarts flavor and another couple bucks there to go to Washington, D.C. with your floor mates.
 That's when life gets expensive.
-Suddenly, you have to go to urgent care or your car breaks down with no money to spare.
+Suddenly, you have to go to urgent care, your car breaks, or because of any number of unforeseen realities, you're short on money.
 You don't want to be in that position.

-Several PHC administrators and one off-campus junior give their advice on how to avoid being in a situation where you cannot pay off your expenses.
+Several PHC administrators and a PHC student offer advice on how to avoid being in a situation where you cannot afford your expenses.
 Here's a few tips:

 1. Always Be in a Saving Mode

 One of the best ways to save money is to have your employers directly deposit a portion of your paycheck into your savings account.
-Depositing money into your savings on auto-pilot is a really helpful way to save money.
-Saving happens in the background so you are less tempted to spend more than you normally would.
+Depositing money into your savings account on auto-pilot is a really helpful way to save money.
+Saving happens in the background so you are less tempted to spend as much.

 Be aware of pending charges in your checking account, warns Janet Low, the former Director of Human Resources and Payroll.
 Do not assume that the balance shown in the overview tab of your bank account is what you have.
-The biggest threat to saving is spontaneous spending.
+Also, as alluded to above, she agrees that the biggest threat to saving is spontaneous spending.

 2. Make a Budget